mikaelsand/reactor-sthlm-api-pub/Session2/Lab3/instructions.md

 ## Create a new API

 You will create the new API by using the built in Import OpenAPI functionality in APIm.
-The OpenAPI definition is located [here](Oauth%20Demo.openapi+json.json).
 It will create a new API with one single operation.

+If you want to know more about open API you can find it [here](Oauth%20Demo.openapi+json.json).

 - In the portal, find the APIs listing in the left menu.
 - Start adding a new API by clicking `+ Add API` at the top of the APIs list.